brockthebear/brockthebear.github.io/_posts/2014-04-24-Intro-Post.md

 title: Intro Post
 ---

-Hi, so um…yeah, I’m Brock and this is my blog.﻿
+### Hi, so um…yeah, I’m Brock and this is my blog.﻿

-Let me start off by ~~saying~~ warning all of you that I have no credentials whatsoever to be a writer.
+Let me start off by <del>saying</del> warning all of you that I have no credentials whatsoever to be a writer.

 Seriously.
 I didn’t even get into my elementary school’s Gifted & Talented program because I wasn’t “creative” enough.